CDLUC3/dmsp_backend_prototype/README.md

   4. **404: Not Found** The requested mutation was for a record that does not exist
   5. **500: Internal Server** An internal error occurred within this application.
 2. **Object level errors**: These errors provide information that the user can use to address the issue(s)
-  1. **Object.errors.general** Errors that are not specific to a field (e.g. "Failed to send email", "Updable to delete", etc.)
+  1. **Object.errors.general** Errors that are not specific to a field (e.g. "Failed to send email", "Unable to delete", etc.)
   2. **Object.errors.field** An error that applies to a specific property of the object (e.g. "Name can't be blank", "Invalid URL", etc.)

 ### If your system is written in JS or TS